 One Letter of Recommendation

-A recommendation should be solicited from an individual who can objectively comment on an applicant's performance in an academic or professional environment.
+A recommendation should be solicited from an individual who can objectively comment on an applicant's performance in a professional environment.
+Recommendations of an academic nature are also accepted.

 The Admissions Committee looks for essays that clearly and concisely answer each question.
 Be sure to check for spelling and grammatical errors.